-Broadcasting: 861
+Broadcasting: 908

-Magazines: 106
+Film Production & Audiovisual Services 314

-Film Production & Audiovisual Services 320
+Magazines: 94

-Production & Distribution 23
+Production & Distribution 14

-TOTAL: 1,310
+TOTAL: 1,330

-As of December 31, 2019, approximately 49% of the Corporation's permanent employees were unionized.
-TVA's labour relations were governed by seven collective agreements.
-As of December 31, 2019, three collective agreements had come to term, covering about 15% of the Corporation's permanent unionized employees.
+As of December 31, 2020, approximately 47% of the Corporation's permanent employees were unionized.
+TVA's labour relations are governed by seven collective agreements.
+As of December 31, 2020, one collective agreement has come to term, covering about 2% of the Corporation's permanent unionized employees.

-2.7.
-ENVIRONMENT
+2.7 ENVIRONMENT

 The operations of TVA are subject to federal, provincial and municipal laws and regulations concerning environmental matters.
-The Corporation also owns certain soundstages and vacant lots, some of which are located on a former landfill, with the presence of gas emitting waste.
+The Corporation also owns certain soundstages and vacant lots, some of which are located on a former landfill, where gas emitting waste is buried.